atulsm/ElasticsearchClassLoader/README.md

   * ElasticSearchV2 implements BaseInterface

 * How to execute the class:
-  * java -cp ESCommon.jar MainClass
+  * java -cp MainProject.jar;ESCommon.jar MainClass
   * //Do not put ESv1 nor ESv1 into the parent classloader classpath

 * MainClass Logic: